PoisotLab/Mangal.jl/docs/src/vignettes/counting.md

 We can also pass queries to the `count` methods.
 One of the most general way to query things is to use `"q"`, which will look for a match in all text fields for the type.
-In this use case, we want to retrieve the dataset corresponding to Karl Havens' classical studies about food web scaling, so we can look for the datasets with the string `"havens"` in them:
+In this use case, we want to retrieve the dataset corresponding to Karl Havens' classical study about food web scaling, so we can look for the datasets with the string `"havens"` in them:

 ````julia